Asian shares higher ahead of Russia-Ukraine peace talks

 AP Business Writer

-BANGKOK (AP) — Asian shares were higher Tuesday after an advance on Wall Street ahead of another round of peace talks between Russia and Ukraine.
+BANGKOK (AP) — Asian shares were mostly higher Tuesday in muted trading ahead of another round of peace talks between Russia and Ukraine.

 Crude oil prices fell further after sinking 7% on Monday.